Prologue Day: An exhilarating (and penalty-free!) taste of the competition to come.

 Day 1: Long sea views and new venues to enjoy

 In the afternoon we’ll shift focus, enjoying a couple of regularity sections to anticipate the next day, then taking in the great high views of Snowdonia, giving you a fine opportunity to enjoy the mountains close up.
 We plan to stop for afternoon tea at Bryn Tyrch, an old whitewashed roadside inn near the mountain village of Capel Curig that’s become well known for its great food (AA*) in recent years.
+After this, a regularity and two more tests will finish this first 160 mile day.

 Back in Llandudno, you’ll choose from three options.
 Supper at a convivial Llandudno bistro is included, as is supper at the AA**** Imperial Hotel, rally HQ.
 At a supplement, there will be a champagne reception and private view at Plas Mawr (the finest Tudor merchant’s house in Britain) followed by a fine dinner at the AA*** Castle Hotel in Conwy.